scottgoering/HeaterMeter-wiki/HeaterMeter-Probes.md

 These probes can be used, but they are wired backwards so the PCB mount probe jacks can not be used.
 They are also subject to the same floating _mysterious errors_ as the ET-732 probes.
 Their measurement device actually uses the probe resistance to charge and discharge a capacitor and measure how long it takes, then switches polarity and measures again.

  * Rated to 428F maximum temperature

+## Thermocouples

+Thermocouples have a higher maximum temperature rating, but their low voltage change per degree requires special amplifier circuitry or special purpose thermocouple-reading chips.
+HeaterMeter does not have this circuitry so thermocouples are not supported.